Have you ever noticed how certain people cope with life’s challenges better than others?

 It seems intuitive to try to control any situation or relationship we value.
 After all, if you want something to happen a certain way, shouldn’t you put all your focus and energy into making sure it does?

 I have noticed that when we get too obsessed with how something ‘should’ happen, it often causes us to experience fear or anger.
+This obsession and attachment mostly related to past experiences where we have had emotional pain, or feel that things did not go as we would have liked.

 We become an impediment to what we want happening simply by ‘wanting it’ too much.